seebeen/letter-avatars/readme.txt

 = Does this plugin work with bbPress / wpDiscuz =

-At the moment, no. This feature is planned for versions 2.7 and 2.8. coming out in April 2018
+At the moment, no. This feature is planned for versions 3.1 and 3.2. coming out soon

 = What does the user lock-in option do? =